-The subnet mask and the cost metrics are optional to the command.
-If you do not mention the subnet mask then it will take a Class C subnet mask that is 255.255.255.0 automatically.
+The subnet mask and the “cost metrics” are optional to the command.
+If you do not mention the subnet mask then it will automatically take a Class C subnet mask that is 255.255.255.0.

-For, example, you wanted to add a Static Route to the Windows Routing Table saying that all the traffic should merge at 192.168.20.0 subnet through the gateway 192.168.0.3 with automatic metric cost.
+We want to add a Static Route to the Windows Routing Table saying that all the traffic should merge at 192.168.20.0 subnet through the gateway 192.168.0.3 with the automatic metric cost.

-Now, again give route print command to see your windows table again, you will see a new static route to table
+Now, again give route print command to see your windows routing table again, you will see a new static route to the table

 where 192.168.20.0 is the network destination, 255.255.255.0 is the network mask specifying class C IP address and 192.168.0.3 is the default gateway or the router’s IP address with 56 metric cost.